List of video games featuring the Punisher

 The Marvel Comics anti-hero the Punisher has made several appearances on numerous electronic and gaming platforms.

 Standalone games

 The Punisher (1990 computer game)

-Also in 1990, MicroProse produced a Punisher computer game for DOS and Amiga.
-It features three different modes of gameplay: driving the Punisher's "Battle Van", walking through NYC's streets and select buildings, and scuba diving.
+Also in 1990, MicroProse produced a Punisher video game for MS-DOS and Amiga.
+It has three modes of gameplay: driving the Punisher's "Battle Van", walking through NYC's streets and select buildings, and scuba diving.

 The Punisher (1991 NES game)

-A Punisher game for the Nintendo Entertainment System was produced by LJN Toys in 1991.
+A Punisher game for the Nintendo Entertainment System was published by LJN Toys in 1991.
 The player controls the Punisher character from an over-the-shoulder perspective through various New York City locations, shooting thugs and battling supervillains as bosses (the final boss was the Kingpin).

-The game was ported to the Game Boy in 1992.
-It plays in a manner similar to Operation Wolf and features a cameo appearance by Spider-Man.
+A Game Boy conversion was published in 1992.
+It plays in a manner similar to Operation Wolf and has a cameo appearance by Spider-Man.
 The Kingpin was the final boss in all versions except for Game Boy, which used Jigsaw.